-There is also a well-prepared, open fire of some sort, and usually, a good chance for some s’mores too.
+There is also a pre-prepared, open fire of some sort, and usually, a good chance for some s’mores too.
 No awesome outdoor adventure for the kids is truly complete without an open fire and s’mores.

 This activity usually takes place in either the main meal hall or in an outdoor amphitheater.
 If its taking place in an outdoor setting, the kids will need to layer up for warmth as this activity takes place at night and will last an hour or two.

 Cabin Rest Time